dmulvi/crossmint-list-nft-script/README.md

 ```
 CLIENT_SECRET=
 PROJECT_ID=
+COLLECTION_ID=
 ```

-create an empty data.csv file in the root of your project
+create an empty `data.csv` file in the root of your project

 run with
 ```